wtarreau/bootterm/README.md

 A different approach consists in waiting for either a specific port or any port.
 By default, issuing `bt ttyUSB0` will fail if this terminal doesn't exist yet.
 But with `bt -a ttyUSB0`, BootTerm will wait for the device to appear.

 With no device name specified, it will wait for any usable device and use the most recent one.
-If some ports are already on board and must never be used, they can be excluded using the environment variable `BT_SCAN_EXCLUDE_PORTS`:
+If some ports are already on board and must never be used, they can be excluded using the environment variable `BT_SCAN_EXCLUDE_PORTS`, which is a comma-delimited list of device names, possibly ending with `*`:

 ```
 $ export BT_SCAN_EXCLUDE_PORTS=ttyS0,ttyS1